IvyAnalisa/CRUD-BookApp/README.md

 1. **Build Process**: The project is automatically built and deployed on every push to the `master` branch via GitHub Actions.
 2. **Deployment Slot**: The app is deployed to the production slot of Azure App Service.
-3. **Live URL**: The web API is available at `https://book-web-api-bbemd6c3hghyg4a7.northeurope-01.azurewebsites.net`.
+3. **Live URL**: The web API is available at `https://book-web-api-bbemd6c3hghyg4a7.northeurope-01.azurewebsites.net`.Login credentials: user: admin, password:password

 ### 5. **Monitoring**